aws-samples/experimental-programmatic-access-ccft/README.md

 - If you're logged in to a management account of AWS Organizations, the customer carbon footprint tool reports an aggregate of the member account data for the duration that those accounts were a part of your management account.
 If you're logged in to a member account, the customer carbon footprint tool reports emission data for all the periods for this account.
 This is regardless of any changes that might have occurred to your account's associated membership in one of the AWS Organizations.
 - If data isn't available for your account, your account might be too new to show data.
 After each month, you might have a delay of up to three months for AWS to show your carbon emission estimates.
 - If the emissions of an account for a specific month are `0`, `paceproductcode` and `regioncode` will be empty in the Athena view.
+- `servermedianinefficiency` and `gridmixinefficiency` data are provided per month per accountID, not in the granularity of `paceproductcode` and `regioncode`

 ###  What are costs for running this application?
 The cost for running this application depends on the number of accounts that are part of your organization.
 You can use this [AWS Pricing Calculator example](https://calculator.aws/#/estimate?id=1963803b68ed07e959eb8cbd2b7b3a7059bbfbfb) and adapt it to your requirements.
 There are no upfront cost to running this application; you pay for the resources that are created and used as part of the application.
 Major services used are the following: